dkam/openlib/README.md

 # Openlib

-This is a tiny client to the Open Library's [Books API](https://openlibrary.org/dev/docs/api/books)
+This is a tiny client to the Open Library's [Books API](https://openlibrary.org/dev/docs/api/books).
+If this client doesn't meet your needs, try the other [Openlibrary client](https://github.com/jayfajardo/openlibrary).

 ## Installation